jazzband/django-push-notifications/README.rst

 For APNS, you are required to include ``APNS_CERTIFICATE``.

 - ``APNS_CERTIFICATE``: Absolute path to your APNS certificate file.
 Certificates with passphrases are not supported.
+- ``APNS_CA_CERTIFICATES``: Absolute path to a CA certificates file for APNS.
+Optional - do not set if not needed.
+Defaults to None.
 - ``GCM_API_KEY``: Your API key for GCM.
 - ``APNS_HOST``: The hostname used for the APNS sockets.
    - When ``DEBUG=True``, this defaults to ``gateway.sandbox.push.apple.com``.